nshrivastav1512/Study-SQL/SQL Objects/90_BULK_INSERT.md

         CHECK_CONSTRAINTS       -- Enforce CHECK and FOREIGN KEY constraints );
     ```
     *   **Explanation:** Loads data, skipping the header, using standard CSV delimiters.
-It will fail if any row violates table constraints or if any other error occurs.
+It will fail if any row violates table constraints or if any other error occurs. *Note: File paths like 'C:\HR_Data\...' need to exist and be accessible by the SQL Server service account.*

 **Part 2: Advanced Options**